Music Events In Boulder County and Surrounding Areas

 Boulder Public Library Concert Series

 Boulder Public Library presents dozens of outstanding concerts each year that are free and open to the public.
 Check www.boulderlibrary.org for these and other scheduled performances.
-The dates listed below are all at the main library, 1000 Canyon Blvd., 303-441-4492.
+The main library is at 1000 Canyon Blvd., 303-441-4492.